OCR-D/ocrd-website/site/en/workflows.md

 ### Step 7: Page segmentation

-In this processing step, an (optimized) document image is taken as an input and the image is segmented into the various regions or blocks, including columns.
+In this processing step, an (optimized) document image is taken as an input and the image is segmented into the various regions, including columns.
 Segments are also classified, either coarse (text, separator, image, table, ...) or fine-grained (paragraph, marginalia, heading, ...).

 **Note:** If you use `ocrd-tesserocr-segment-region`, which uses only bounding boxes instead of polygon coordinates,